 I visited three unique cafes during our recent trip to Budapest, and found that while some impress with their grandeur and others tempt with their cozy simplicity, they all provide a perfect environment to let an afternoon pass.

 Budapest cafe #1: Ruszwurm

 Ruszwurm is the oldest coffee house still in existence, established in 1827.
-Located at Szentháromság utca 7 on the Buda Castle hill, it welcomes guests with a modest sign and a green facade.
+Located at Szentháromság utca 7 in the Buda Castle District, it welcomes guests with a modest sign and a green facade.
 Depending on the season, you may not find a table in the one sitting room, decorated with historical photos of the confectionary and furnished in the traditional 19th century style.
 It’s not difficult to imagine the poetic brooding that took place over clinking of ceramic cups.

 If you are lucky enough to find a table, try a slice of their best-selling almond cake and be sure to power-walk several laps around the Castle afterward.

 The moment we walked into New York Cafe, which opened in 1894 at Erzsébet körút 9-11 (Pest), I immediately missed my grandmother Jean Marie, who loved all things elegant.
 With it’s grand high ceilings, extravagant gold moulding, and crystal chandeliers as big as tables, you can’t help but feel you should have donned your white gloves and patent leather shoes.
 Staff also immediately addressed us in English, a telling sign that the locals stay far, far away.
 This wasn’t always the case: in its early years, New York Cafe was a writers meeting place, the second floor even serving as an editing room for the influential literary journal Nyygat.

 Today’s prices would probably bankrupt a struggling writer, so we shared the dark chocolate lemon mousse cake ($9.60), during which we couldn’t help notice that the window needed some serious cleaning.
 Nice to see some of the grit from the old days still remains.